AlgeriaOfficial Name: People's Democratic Republic of Algeria

 Entry, Exit & Visa Requirements

 Passports and visas are required for U.S. citizens traveling to Algeria.
 The Algerian visa application must be typed in all capital letters.
 The Algerian Embassy does not accept handwritten visa applications.
-Algerian-American dual nationals can enter Algeria either with an Algerian visa in their U.S. passports or with their Algerian passports.
-We recommend that such dual nationals travel to Algeria using an Algerian visa in their U.S. passports.
+Algerian-American dual nationals who wish to enter Algeria using their U.S. passports can do so without needing a visa until June 30, 2016.
 In the case of dual national Algerian-Americans, the Algerian government does not always recognize U.S. nationality, particularly for those traveling on an Algerian passport.
-In addition, travelers with Israeli entry stamps in their passport may experience difficulties. .
+In addition, travelers with Israeli entry stamps in their passport may experience difficulties.
 If you are a U.S. citizen seeking residency in Algeria, the Algerian government requires you to show proof that you have registered with the U.S. Embassy; you can print and provide the confirmation page.

 For the most current information on entry/exit requirements, travelers may contact the Embassy of the People's Democratic Republic of Algeria at 2137 Wyoming Avenue NW, Washington, DC 20008, telephone (202) 265-2800.